Were you mis-sold

 If you took out a PCP or HP car, van, motorhome, or motorbike finance agreement before October 2024 in England, Scotland or Wales and used the vehicle mainly for personal use, you may be eligible to claim:

-• if your finance agreement was unfair due to a tied commercial relationship between your lender and the dealership which gave the lender exclusivity or a 'right of first refusal'.
+• your finance agreement was unfair due to a tied commercial relationship between your lender and the dealership from which you bought the vehicle which gave the lender exclusivity or a 'right of first refusal'.
+Find out more information on eligibility here.

 What fees do I have to pay for Parker Kerrigan to represent me?